 Truancy or Cutting Class: Unexcused absence from class or school.

 Inappropriate Personal Property: Possession and/or use of items that cause a distraction to learning, damage persons or property, or otherwise interfere with the learning process.
-Inappropriate items of personal property may include, but are not limited to, electronic device, unpermitted food, medication that is not registered with the school nurse under Policy 229 – Use of Medications, and Policy 229.1 – Possession/Use of Emergency Medications.
+Inappropriate items of personal property may include, but are not limited to, electronic devices, unpermitted food, medication that is not registered with the school nurse under Policy 229 – Use of Medications, and Policy 229.1 – Possession/Use of Emergency Medications.

 Pestering, Teasing, or Horseplay: Physical contact or communication with another student that is made for non-educational purposes and either interferes with education or safety of the school environment.

-Inappropriate Language or Gestures: Written or verbal remarks or gestures that demean, insult, or humiliate a person or group of persons through the use of words or acts, including use of profane or obscene language or gestures.
+Inappropriate Language or Gestures: Written or verbal remarks or gestures that demean, insult, or humiliate a person or group of persons. through the use of words or acts, including use of profane or obscene language or gestures.

-Noncompliance with Posted Bus Rules: Violation of the posted or written rules of conduct for the bus or school; examples: not in assigned seat, not following conduct requests of staff, getting on or off the bus at the wrong bus stop.
+Noncompliance with Posted Bus Rules: Violation of the posted or written rules of conduct for the bus or school; examples: not in assigned seat, not following conduct requests of staff, knowingly and intentionally getting on or off the bus at the wrong bus stop.

 Noncompliance with Posted School Rules: Violation of specific posted or written school or class rules and regulations; examples include, but are not limited to: repeated gum chewing, repeatedly talking out in class, running, throwing objects, and dress code violations.